TaffarelJr/.template-0/README.md

   - Defined in this repo, synced other other repos.
   - Each repo must override the URIs in the template file.

+### GitHub Workflows

+- [`Template Sync`][workflow] — Synchronizes changes from
+  the template repo to the child repo.
+  - Executes nightly at midnight.
+  - Can be manually executed.
+  - Defined in this repo, synced other other repos.
+  - Each repo must override the name of the template repo to sync with.

 ### Other Files

 - [`docs/`][docs] — Contains additional information about various topics